Sriram-murugesan/Yzone-1st-prg/API_DOCUMENTATION.md

 # API Documentation

-This document provides details about the RESTful API endpoints for the AI Decision Justification Tracker.
+This document provides details about the RESTful API endpoints for the AI Decision Justification Tracker, now powered by DeepSeek LLM via Ollama.

 ## Authentication